Do I Qualify?

 Chronic pain is the most popular reason patients turn to medical cannabis.
 One survey study published in The Journal of Pain reported that chronic pain patients at a Michigan dispensary had 64% lower opioid use and better quality of life.
 There was also a large study done with Medicare patient data from 2010-2013 that demonstrated significant reductions in opioid prescriptions and spending in states with legal cannabis.

-However, continuous cannabis use is often needed to treat chronic pain, which isn’t always an option for those with jobs or other responsibilities.
-Microdosing can still relieve pain while allowing patients to live functional lives.
+However, continuous cannabis use is often needed for chronic pain relief, which isn’t always an option for those with jobs or other responsibilities.
+Microdosing can still achieve the desired effects while allowing patients to live functional lives.

 Attention-Deficit/Hyperactivity Disorder (ADHD)